 “Meditation is simply about being yourself and knowing about who that is.
 It is about coming to realize that you are on a path whether you like it or not, namely, the path that is your life.
 Meditation may help us see that this path we call our life has direction; that it is always unfolding, moment by moment; and that what happens now, in this moment, influences what happens next.” – Jon Kabat-Zinn

-Sign up for our next “Meditation for Beginners” class coming up soon.
+Sign up for our next “Mindfulness for Beginners” class coming up soon.
 Registration is open – no prior experience is necessary and no floor sitting is required.

 Mindfulness can be practiced any time, the tricky part is remembering to do it; catching ourselves living on auto-pilot and using the present moment to come back home to the here and now…Again, simple, not easy!
 Here are three simple practices you can begin to practice right now: